aspose-cells/Aspose-Cells-Tutorials/cells/english/net/workbook-operations/detect-file-formats-aspose-cells-net/_index.md

 ## FAQ Section

 1. **Can I detect file formats for non-Microsoft Office documents using Aspose.Cells?**
-   - While primarily designed for Microsoft Office documents, Aspose.Cells may support limited functionality with other formats through related libraries like Aspose.Words or Aspose.Slides.
+   - While primarily designed for Microsoft Office documents, Aspose.Cells may support limited functionality with other formats through related libraries like Aspose.Cells or Aspose.Slides.

 2. **Is there a performance difference when detecting encrypted files?**
    - Detecting file formats of encrypted documents might take slightly longer due to the decryption process but generally remains efficient.